-SOC233 T

-Social Problems
+SOC233 Social Problems 3 cr. hr.

 The study of Social Problems is rooted in the scientific discipline of Sociology.
 This Social Problems class will utilize fundamental sociological concepts to present a systematic analysis of contemporary social issues.
 Throughout the course, students will be asked to develop an understanding of these problems that is ground in empirical evidence instead of myth and misinterpretations.
 Students will also be asked to apply the principles of Critical Thinking in their analysis of these social issues and in considering the possible solutions to these problems.
 KRSN: SOC2010 Social Problems